 Confused by Florida’s convoluted hurricane history?

-If so, this interactive graph may come in handy.
+If so, this calendar graph may come in handy.

 There’s more to this graph than meets the eye: